“The environment is everything that isn’t me.” – Albert Einstein

 - The world consumes around 100 million tons of plastic each day.

 - Climate change has caused 21.5 million people to have been forcibly displaced since 2008.

 - In 2019 the earth lost a football field of primary rainforest every 6 seconds.

 Now you have the information and tools to get started and make an impact this June 5th on World Environment Day.

 Whether it’s spreading your new-found knowledge about small ways to protect our world, organizing a school-wide swap, or writing letters to congress, you can make a difference.

 After all, when it comes to our world, we are all in this together.
-What are you going to do to make a change this World Environment Day?
+What are you going to do to make a change?